cdamken/trading-options/GERMANY/00_Complete_Comparison.md

 | **ProRealTime** | Paris, France | N/A - Platform only | Tax handling depends on connected broker |
 | **TradingView** | Global | N/A - Platform only | Tax handling depends on connected broker |

-## 📋 Tax Implications for German Residents
+## 📋 Tax Implications for Investors

 ### ✅ **German Brokers - Automatic Tax Handling**
 **Benefits:**